Orthopaedic Hospitals

 SURGERIES

-Hip arthroscopy is a surgical procedure that allows doctors to view the hip joint without making a large incision (cut) through the skin and other soft tissues.
+Hip arthroscopy is a minimally invasive surgical procedure that allows doctors to view the hip joint without making a large incision through the skin and other soft tissues.
 Arthroscopy is used to diagnose and treat a wide range of hip problems.
+During hip arthroscopy, your surgeon inserts a small camera, called an arthroscope, into your hip joint.
+The camera displays pictures on a video monitor, and your surgeon uses these images to guide miniature surgical instruments.

 Dr Yashwardhan Jaiswal